Softdrink117/esp-in-de/README.md

 Cabinet
 ```

-Two options stand out:
+This consists of an **RC circuit low-pass filter** (tuned around 200Hz) to pass only vertical sync pulses, then Schmitt trigger or software debounce.

-- **RC circuit low-pass filter** (tuned around 120Hz) to pass only vertical sync pulses, then Schmitt trigger or software debounce.
+Alternative options:
 - ~~**LM1881** (or the similar LMH1980) sync ICs.
 Though designed for use with composite video, they have been proven to work with composite sync through JAMMA in other devices.~~

-It would also be possible to directly connect to the GPIO and simply use software sampling and filtering to evaluate, but this requires a high polling rate to ensure accuracy (ideally around 60kHz).
+- Directly connect to the GPIO and simply use software sampling and filtering to evaluate, but this requires a high polling rate to ensure accuracy (ideally around 60kHz).
 Alternatively, an interrupt could be used.
 Per Hatsune Mike:
     > Could hook up TTL sync to an interrupt, and then in the ISR poll until half a line’s duration (0.5 x 1/15khz) and if it’s still asserted then chances are you’re in vblank.
 Then ignore sync pulses for the next ~8ms or so

-As long as that ends up being <= sync pulse duration at 31kHz (which is theoretically 1/2 the pulse at 15kHz), that should be scalable to higher resolutions as well.
+    - As long as that ends up being <= sync pulse duration at 31kHz (which is theoretically 1/2 the pulse at 15kHz), that should be scalable to higher resolutions as well.
 Maybe would need to do `0.4 * 1/15kHz` or something to give a bit more buffer, but the basic theory seems sound.

 ## Variants